Call 24/7. Speak to an Attorney Immediately

 • The mediating Workers’ Compensation Judge

-Most mediations in Pennsylvania are now held by video conference, which speeds the process up considerably.
-In some cases the claims adjuster may not personally attend but will be reachable by phone for real-time authority decisions.
+Most mediations in Pennsylvania are now held by video conference.
 If the defense attorney shows up without a claims rep available to approve any settlement, the mediation will often be cut short as futile.

 How to Prepare for a Workers’ Comp Mediation

-• Compile all medical documentation including treatment records, surgical reports, and any restrictions issued by your treating physician
+• Compile all medical documentation including treatment records, surgical reports, and physician restrictions

 • Calculate your full wage loss to date and any projected future wage loss

-• Quantify any future medical costs your injury is likely to require
+• Quantify future medical costs your injury is likely to require

-• Review the deposition transcripts of your treating doctor and the insurance company’s Independent Medical Examination doctor
+• Review deposition transcripts of your treating doctor and the insurance company’s IME doctor

 • Be ready to discuss the strongest and weakest aspects of your case honestly

-Your attorney will also prepare a mediation memo, which is sent to the mediating judge in advance so they understand the issues going in.
-A well-prepared memo can shape the entire conversation in your favor before the meeting even begins.
+Your attorney will also prepare a mediation memo sent to the mediating judge in advance.
+A well-prepared memo can shape the entire conversation before the meeting even begins.

 What Actually Happens During the Mediation